Certora/Documentation/docs/user-guide/getting-started/install.md

 Step 5 (optional, for Vyper users): Install the Vyper compiler (`vyper`)
 --------------------------------------------------------------------------------

-[Vyper](https://github.com/vyperlang/vyper) is an EVM-compatible Pythonic smart contract language.
+[Vyper](https://github.com/vyperlang/vyper) is an EVM compatible Pythonic smart contract language.
 Since the Certora Prover operates on the bytecode, it can be applied to any source-level language that compiles to EVM bytecode.